A Bicycle Accident Attorney Can Help Your Case

 In general, personal injury cases can take anywhere from several months to a few years.
 It’s important to contact an attorney as soon as possible to get your case started.
 Each state has a statute of limitations for personal injury cases, after which you will lose your right of action.

 When you hire The Advocates, we will begin investigating your accident immediately while you finish medical treatment.
 Once all evidence and medical records have been compiled, your attorney will send a demand letter to the other party’s insurance company.
 At this point, negotiations will begin.

 In many cases, a settlement can be reached during negotiations.
 If the other party refuses to make a fair offer, you may choose to file a suit.
 In the litigation phase, your attorney will represent you in court in front of a judge, jury, and/or arbitrator.

-A Team of Bicycle Professionals Assigned to Your Case
+A Team of Legal Professionals Assigned to Your Case

-For nearly 30 years, The Advocates have taken on thousands of personal injury cases and helped victims receive the compensation and care they deserve.
-We are prepared to do the same for you.
+For nearly 30 years, The Advocates have helped thousands of personal injury victims receive the compensation and care they deserve after their accidents, and we are prepared to do the same for you.